Configure customer-managed keys for Azure managed disks

 istrue

 for your workspace, the disk encryption set detects the key version change and points to the latest key version. - Manual rotation: You can update an existing managed disk customer-managed key workspace with a new key.
-Follow the instructions above as if you were initially adding a key to existing workspace, with the important difference is that you do not need to terminate any running compute resources.
+Follow the instructions above as if you were initially adding a key to existing workspace.

 Troubleshooting